mbetbadal/portfolio/README.md

 - **Products/Services I've written for:** Cloud Pak for Data (multiple services), Cloud Pak for Data as a Service, IBM Cloud, watsonx.ai, IBM Db2
 - **Specialties:** Accessibility, user onboarding, researching, interviewing, presenting, UI text, error messages

 **Note:** I unfortunately do not have samples of error messages or tooltips I have written and edited on-hand.
 I can speak to my ability to write and edit UI text.
+In the meantime, I will try to get access to these examples!

 ---